Young Timothy (Miles Bakshi) has a Gandalf-themed alarm clock. Bakshi's grandfather, Ralph Bakshi, directed the original The Lord of the Rings (1978).

 This will be Tom McGrath's second time not co-directing a movie.
 His first time was for Megamind (2010).

 Many people thought that the premise of a baby business man becoming the all-powerful boss of a family was meant to be a spoof of Donald J. Trump who had become President of the United States just a few months before.
 This was enforced by the fact that the baby is voiced by Alec Baldwin, who gained wide popularity with his Trump impersonations on Saturday Night Live (1975) during and after the elections.
 According to director Tom McGrath, this was all a happy coincidence: the idea for the movie dated back six years before its release, when Trump had not even announced his candidacy yet.
 Baldwin was cast long before his Trump parodies; McGrath simply wanted him because he had worked with the actor before on Madagascar: Escape 2 Africa (2008).

 When Tim and the baby are standing over the Puppy Co. file the music playing is Mars, The Bringer of War from The Planets by Gustav Holst.

 Alec Baldwin and Conrad Vernon's second DreamWorks Animation film after Madagascar: Escape 2 Africa (2008).

-After Megamind, The Boss Baby will be 2nd directorial by Tom Mcgrath outside the Madagascar Series
+After Megamind (2010), The Boss Baby (2017) will be 2nd directorial by Tom McGrath outside the Madagascar Series

 This is the first Dreamworks Animation film to release in 2017 (the other being Captain Underpants: The First Epic Movie (2017)).

-This is Steve Buscemi's second animated film about a character involved in a business.
+This is Steve Buscemi's third animated film about a character involved in a business.
 The first was Monsters, Inc. (2001).
 The second was Igor (2008).

 To edit a trivia item, tap it